Hiding Backdoors within Event Sequence Data via Poisoning Attacks

-We consider the three-heads model to enhance the masking ability during inference.
-We poison examples with a composed structure of two tokens.
-Then, we train all three heads simultaneously.
-There are three terms in the loss function, which is cross-entropy loss.
-The first term takes outputs from the clean head and ground truth clean labels of training examples.
-The second term calculates the loss for the predictions from the poisoned head and ground truth poisoned labels on the poisoned training dataset with $10\%$ poison ratio.
-The detector head is trained to identify poisoned examples and is connected with the third term of a loss.
-The training results of all three heads are presented in Table~\ref{tab:3head}.
+We consider the three-headed model to enhance the masking ability during inference.
+There, the architecture is Transformer, which is introduced above.
+We poison examples with a composed structure of two tokens by adding them to the end of sequences.

+The results of all three heads are presented in Table~\ref{tab:3head_acc}.
 The poisoned head provides a perfect quality on the poisoned test set.
 Detector classification ability is close to $100\%$.
-Moreover, the poisoned head shows high performance on clean test data, and the clean head maintains the metrics close to ones from a separate clean model on clean test data.
+Moreover, the poisoned head performs well on clean test data, and the clean head maintains metrics close to those from a separate clean model on clean test data.

-As our key characteristic is concealment ability, we compare similarity metrics for a poisoned model and a separate clean one.
-Such metrics as \textit{intersect} and \textit{spearman} are performed in Table~\ref{tab:3head}.
-The poisoned model from Table~\ref{tab:3head} is the Transformer model trained on a training set poisoned with composed structures.
-The same backbone is utilized in the three-heads model.
-The three-head model outputs a prediction from the clean head if the detector classifies a test example as a clean one or from the poisoned head in another case.
-We observe that such a scheme allows to significantly increase resemblance with a clean model compared to the usage of a single poisoned model without heads.
+As our key characteristic is the concealment ability, we compare similarity metrics for a poisoned model and a separate clean one.
+Such metrics as \textit{intersect} and \textit{spearman} are presented in Table~\ref{tab:3head_corr}.
+Our three-headed approach significantly increases the resemblance with a clean model compared to using a single poisoned model without heads.